What is Belrapzo and how is it used?

 Tumor Lysis Syndrome

-Tumor lysis syndrome associated with bendamustine hydrochloride has occurred in patients in clinical trials and in post-marketing reports.
+Tumor lysis syndrome associated with bendamustine hydrochloride has occurred in patients in clinical trials and in post-marketing reports [see ADVERSE REACTIONS].
 The onset tends to be within the first treatment cycle of bendamustine hydrochloride and, without intervention, may lead to acute renal failure and death.
 Preventive measures include vigorous hydration and close monitoring of blood chemistry, particularly potassium and uric acid levels.
 Allopurinol has also been used during the beginning of bendamustine hydrochloride therapy.
-However, there may be an increased risk of severe skin toxicity when bendamustine hydrochloride and allopurinol are administered concomitantly. [see Skin Reactions]
+However, there may be an increased risk of severe skin toxicity when bendamustine hydrochloride and allopurinol are administered concomitantly. [see WARNINGS AND PRECAUTIONS]

-Fatal and serious skin reactions have been reported with bendamustine hydrochloride treatment in clinical trials and postmarketing safety reports, including toxic skin reactions [Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS), bullous exanthema, and rash.
+Fatal and serious skin reactions have been reported with bendamustine hydrochloride treatment in clinical trials and postmarketing safety reports, including toxic skin reactions [Stevens-Johnson Syndrome (SJS), toxic epidermal necrolysis (TEN), and drug reaction with eosinophilia and systemic symptoms (DRESS), bullous exanthema, and rash [see ADVERSE REACTIONS].
 Events occurred when bendamustine hydrochloride was given as a single agent and in combination with other anticancer agents or allopurinol.

 Where skin reactions occur, they may be progressive and increase in severity with further treatment.
 Monitor patients with skin reactions closely.
 If skin reactions are severe or progressive, withhold or discontinue BELRAPZO.

 Fatal and serious cases of liver injury have been reported with bendamustine hydrochloride injection.
-Combination therapy, progressive disease or reactivation of hepatitis B were confounding factors in some patients. [see Infections] Most cases were reported within the first three months of starting therapy.
+Combination therapy, progressive disease or reactivation of hepatitis B were confounding factors in some patients. [see WARNINGS AND PRECAUTIONS] Most cases were reported within the first three months of starting therapy.
 Monitor liver chemistry tests prior to and during BELRAPZO therapy.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility